 And so I didn’t cancel the account.

-And not because they had identified the painfully accurate patterns she had complained about, but seeing how they had chosen to reinforce them.
+And not because they had identified the very patterns she had complained about; but seeing how they had chosen instead to reinforce them.

 Fed back on repeat into the bellies of those sly masters of temptation whose programming had so much to do with our well-being and despair.
 Who stood as Gods on the event horizon of our collapsing moment.

 Let them have at it and be consumed by the entropy.